xplorer² Quick Start Guide

 The ribbon offers limited customization support.
 You can right click on a button you use frequently and put it on the Quick Access Toolbar, the little toolbar the ribbon puts on the window titlebar.
 You can put up there all the commands you need then right click on the ribbon to minimize it, and reclaim the space it uses.

 TIP: The ribbon toolbar is optional.
-If you find it confusing or you need the traditional menu bar to access some of the most advanced xplorer˛ commands, use the leftmost FILE ribbon tab and choose Show normal menu command.
+If you find it confusing or you need the traditional menu bar to access some of the most advanced xplorer² commands, use the leftmost FILE ribbon tab and choose Show normal menu command.
+Alternatively you can execute any command clicking on the Command finder (question mark) button on the quick access toolbar.